 Dr. Angelo Accardo is Assistant Professor of Soft Micro- and Nanosystem Technology for Life Sciences and Biology at Delft University of Technology (TU Delft), Faculty of Mechanical, Maritime and Materials Engineering (3mE), Department of Precision and Microsystems Engineering (PME) since June 1st 2019.

-Dr. Accardo is author of 38 publications in peer-reviewed journals (of which 23 as first/corresponding author, h-index=18 as of October 2020), 3 book chapters (of which 1 as first author) and principal inventor of 1 industrial patent on electrowetting superhydrophobic surfaces.
-His work has been featured in Nature Photonics, Materials Today, PNAS, Small, ACS Applied Materials & Interfaces and Nanoscale.
+Dr. Accardo is author of 40 publications in peer-reviewed journals (of which 23 as first/corresponding author, h-index=19 as of June 2021), 4 book chapters (of which 2 as first author) and principal inventor of 1 industrial patent on electrowetting superhydrophobic surfaces.
+His work has been featured in Nature Photonics, Materials Today, Advanced Materials, PNAS, Small, ACS Applied Materials & Interfaces and Nanoscale.

 - Light-assisted 3D manufacturing of neuronal microenvironments (PI, TU Delft start up grant, 1 PhD position, 200 k€, 2019)